withastro/docs/src/pages/en/core-concepts/layouts-new.md

 ```

-📚 Learn more about how `<slot/>` works in our [Astro Component guide.](/en/core-concepts/astro-components)
+📚 Learn more about how `<slot/>` works in our [Astro component guide.](/en/core-concepts/astro-components/#slots)

 ## Nesting Layouts

-Layout components don't need to contain an entire page worth of HTML.
+Layout components do not need to contain an entire page worth of HTML.
 You can break your layouts into smaller components, and then reuse those components to create even more flexible, powerful layouts in your project.

 For example, a common layout for blog posts may display a title, date and author.
 A `BlogPostLayout.astro` layout component could add this UI to the page and also leverage a larger, site-wide layout to handle the rest of your page.